tweag/asterius/docs/debugging.md

       pre-linking IRs (which isn't processed by the relooper yet, and preserves the control-flow graph structure)
     - Assigning a value to an i64 local.
 To make sense of local ids, dump IRs.
-      Also note that the local ids here doesn't match the actual local ids in wasm binary code (there is a re-mapping upon serialization), but it shouldn't be a problem since we are debugging the higher level IR here.
+      Also note that the local ids here don't match the actual local ids in Wasm binary code (there is a re-mapping upon serialization), but it shouldn't be a problem since we are debugging the higher level IR here.

 ## Dumping IRs